-The accounting standards and other pronouncements that have authoritative support in New Zealand that comprise Old GAAP are listed in Appendix D, followed by the differential reporting concessions.
+112 The accounting standards and other pronouncements that have authoritative support in New Zealand that comprise Old GAAP for NFP PBEs are listed in Appendix D. Appendix D also lists the differential reporting concessions available within Old GAAP for NFP PBEs.

-Differential reporting
+Differential reporting under NZ IFRS PBE